ElectronicCats/badge-44con-2025/README.md

 <img src="hardware/badge-44con-2025/IMAGES/addon.png" alt="addon" width="50%"/>

 # Boost circuit
-It raises the voltage from 5 V to 9 V for the RF detector.The Boost circuit must be placed on the rear side of the board, as shown in the image.
+It raises the voltage from 5 V to 9 V for the RF detector.
+The Boost circuit must be placed on the rear side of the board, as shown in the image.

 <img src="hardware/badge-44con-2025/IMAGES/boost_image.png" alt="Boost image" width="300"/>
 <br>